 It’s pretty easy to see what happened here.
-Faysal, and Hussein, needed the British government to uphold the terms of the McMahon correspondence, and particularly to stand up to France, which wanted Syria and had no interest in enabling the creation of some pan-Arab kingdom.
+Faysal, and Hussein, needed the British government to uphold the terms of the McMahon correspondence, and particularly to stand down France, which wanted Syria and had no interest in enabling the creation of some pan-Arab kingdom.
 They calculated that getting the WZO on their side would give them leverage over London, and they were willing to toss Palestinian Arabs overboard if that’s what it took.
 It should be noted that there’s no particular reason to believe that Faysal and Hussein could actually have pulled this arrangement off; Palestine was so deeply ingrained in the Syrian national consciousness that there’s a strong likelihood that the people there would have sooner revolted against Faysal and Hussein than to abide by the terms of this deal they’d negotiated.
 However, this never actually became an issue, because the agreement was never actually implemented.

 Here’s what happened.
 Faysal appended a note to the document he signed, which said that he would implement the accord “if the Arabs are established as I have asked in my manifesto of 4 January, addressed to the British Secretary of State for Foreign Affairs.”
 That manifesto reiterated Hussein’s demand for an independent Arab kingdom, and so you can see where this is going.
 Instead of establishing an independent Arab kingdom under Hussein, Britain and France divided the Arab lands into colonial mandates, and Faysal-Weizmann was kaput before it ever got off the ground.
-Also kaput were Hussein’s dreams of ruling an Arab empire (or anything at all, once the Saudis–with British acquiescence–deposed him as King of the Hejaz in 1924), and any hope that the interests of Palestinian Arabs would get a fair hearing in whatever was to come.
+Also kaput were Hussein’s dreams of ruling an Arab empire (or anything at all, once the Saudis–with British acquiescence–deposed him as King of the Hijaz in 1924), and any hope that the interests of Palestinian Arabs would get a fair hearing in what was to come.
 Faysal eventually wound up ruling Iraq, with British blessing, as King Faysal I (1921-1933), though this came after his attempt to rule Syria without French blessing was upended in 1920.